obestwalter/mau-mau/docs/implementation/explore.md

 # Explore the repository

 To explore the code repository it is best if you install the [sources as editable](../dev/getting-started.md).
-This means you can use the application just like as if it would be installed normally but change the code and experiment.
+This means you can use the application as if it were installed normally but you can change the code and experiment.

 ## [play.py](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/play.py)

 !!! note "Start exploring here"

 The overall plot of the Mau Mau story can be found here.
-This is the entry point to start exploring the actual application.
+This is the entry point for starting to explore the actual application.
 It is written in an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) way (like a series of commands given to the computer).
 The code looks like a series of instructions which are to be carried out in a top down order, descending into the functions being called.
 The order can be influenced by loops (`for ... in` or `while`) and conditioned branches (`if ... then ... else`).
 These are the basic control flow constructs Python has.
 There are a few more, but not many.

 **Behold!
 The whole program in 6 lines!**